Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Medicines may be prescribed to treat TMD.
-Others may be available over-the-counter.
+Others may be available over the counter.
 The medicine type and dosage will depend on the problem you have.
-For your safety, tell your health care provider if you are currently taking any medicines.
-Also mention any herbs or supplements you are using.
+For your safety, tell your healthcare provider if you are currently taking any medicines.
+Also mention any vitamins, herbs, or supplements you are using.
 Common medicines used to treat TMD include:

 Anti-inflammatories and analgesics.
 These treat pain, inflammation, osteoarthritis, and rheumatoid arthritis.
 Anti-inflammatories reduce swelling, heat, redness, and pain.
 They also help restore function.
 Analgesics reduce pain.
 Nonsteroidal anti-inflammatories (NSAIDs) relieve inflammation as well as pain.

 Muscle relaxants.
 These treat myofascial pain.
 This is pain that occurs in the soft tissues or muscles around the TMJ.
 Muscle relaxants help ease muscle tension.
 This reduces pressure on the TMJ from tight jaw muscles.

 Antidepressants.
-These can be used to reduce pain or bruxism (teeth grinding).
+These can be used to reduce pain or teeth grinding (bruxism).
 At higher dosages, these medicines are used to treat depression.
 Given at low dosages, antidepressants help relieve TMD symptoms.
 They can reduce muscle pain.
 They also raise the level of serotonin, a body chemical that improves sleep.
 This in turn can decrease bruxism during the night.